 Iodine Deficiency in Parrots and Pet Birds

 This fast growing algae is harvested from “kelp forests” within shallow bodies of saltwater.
 Kelp is considered a “super-food” because it packs massive amounts of nutrients in a small package!
-Just a small pinch offers enormous benefits to a parrot diet.
+Just a small pinch a few times a week offers enormous benefits to a parrots overall health.

 What Does an Iodine Deficiency (Goiter) in Birds Look Like?